F. T. Arnold: The lost art of playing from figured bass

 Arnold had only wanted to teach himself how to accompany from old figured basses; he had no thought of writing a book.
 But the rules of Baroque harmony were quite strict, and when he tried to play he found he was running into many problems, technical and artistic, to which modern textbooks seemed to supply no answers.

 Arnold's approach

 There were thorough modern works by German authors, but these writers were scholarly historians with no particular interest in teaching modern performers how to play from a figured bass.
 In contrast, Arnold was a performer – talented perhaps, but amateur – who had the zeal to teach himself to be a scholar.

 Arnold's approach was to recover the old learning, insofar as it was in writing and had survived, and to compile a synthesis of this knowledge illustrated by many practical examples.
 The task took him over 40 years.

 Old treatises on figured bass realization existed, but they were exceedingly rare, and scattered about Europe.
 Arnold made it his purpose to hunt them down and acquire them.
-He also sought old musical scores if they threw some light om practical problems and performing practices of the era.
+He also sought old musical scores if they threw some light on practical problems or the performing practices of a given era.